pbfrandsen/SPIN_workshop/03_Assembly_QC.md

 # 03: Assembly QC

 Now that we have a whole genome assembly, we're going to do some quick checks to see how it looks.
 The first thing that we will do is estimate the contig statistics with [`QUAST`](https://github.com/ablab/quast).
-Then we will run `compleasm` to get a handle on genome completeness.
+Then we will run `BUSCO` to get a handle on genome completeness.

 ### QUAST